Lizzy Hawker

-Lizzy Hawker (born 10 March 1976) is a British endurance athlete.
-She has been dubbed as the Queen of the mountains, running ultramarathons while climbing the heights of Mount Everest.
-Some of her career highlights include five wins at the Ultra-Trail du Mont-Blanc (UTMB), former World Record holder for 24 Hours, and winner of the 2006 IAU 100 km World Championships.
+Elizabeth Hawker (born 10 March 1976) is a British endurance athlete.
+Her career highlights include five wins at the Ultra-Trail du Mont-Blanc (UTMB), as well as the 2006 IAU 100 km World Championships.
+She is a former world record-holder at the 24 hour distance.
+She has also worked as an oceanographer and climate change researcher.

-Lizzy conducted climate change work with the British Antarctic Survey and holds a PhD in Physical oceanography from the University of Southampton.

 Early life

 Hawker grew up in Upminster, a suburb of London.
-Visiting Zermatt in the Swiss Alps at the age of six, she fell for the mountains, to which she would relocate later in life.
+She stated that she first fell for mountains when visiting Zermatt in the Swiss Alps at the age of six.